-Renting With a Pet And Other Coming Changes (Vic)
+Renting With a Pet And Other Changes (Vic)

-Significant changes were made to the Victorian Residential Tenancies Act 1997 in August 2018.
-These changes will come into effect progressively, between 2019 and July 2020.
-Among the changes are provisions setting minimum standards for rental properties, making renting with a pet easier and various other amendments designed to protect the rights of tenants.
-The Victorian Premier described the coming changes as the ‘biggest change to the Residential Tenancies Act since it was implemented more than two decades ago.’
+Significant changes were made to the Victorian Residential Tenancies Act 1997 (RTA) in August 2018.
+Among the changes are provisions setting minimum standards for rental properties, making it easier to rent with a pet and various other amendments designed to protect the rights of tenants.
+This page summarises the effect of the changes.

 Renting with a pet